Narcissus (plant): Traditional medicine

 Despite the lethal potential of Narcissus alkaloids, they have been used for centuries as traditional medicines for a variety of complaints, including cancer.
 Plants thought to be N. poeticus and N. tazetta are described in the Bible in the treatment for what is thought to be cancer.
 In the Classical Greek world Hippocrates (ca. B.C.
 460–370) recommended a pessary prepared from narcissus oil for uterine tumors, a practice continued by Pedanius Dioscorides (ca. A.D.
 40–90) and Soranus of Ephesus (A.D.
 98–138) in the first and second centuries A.D., while the Roman Pliny the Elder (A.D.
 23–79), advocated topical use.
 The bulbs of N. poeticus contain the antineoplastic agent narciclasine.
 This usage is also found in later Arabian, North African, Central American and Chinese medicine during the Middle Ages.
 In China N. tazetta var. chinensis was grown as an ornamental plant but the bulbs were applied topically to tumors in traditional folk medicine.
 These bulbs contain pretazettine, an active antitumor compound.

 Narcissus products have received a variety of other uses.
 The Roman physician Aulus Cornelius Celsus listed narcissus root in De Medicina among medical herbs, described as emollient, erodent, and "powerful to disperse whatever has collected in any part of the body".
 N. tazetta bulbs were used in Turkey as a remedy for abscesses in the belief they were antiphlogistic and analgesic.
 Other uses include the application to wounds, strains, painful joints, and various local ailments as an ointment called 'Narcissimum'.
 Powdered flowers have also been used medically, as an emetic, a decongestant and for the relief of dysentery, in the form of a syrup or infusion.
 The French used the flowers as an antispasmodic, the Arabs the oil for baldness and also an aphrodisiac.
 In the eighteenth century the Irish herbal of John K'Eogh recommended pounding the roots in honey for use on burns, bruises, dislocations and freckles, and for drawing out thorns and splinters.
 N. tazetta bulbs have also been used for contraception, while the flowers have been recommended for hysteria and epilepsy.
-A homeopathic medicine made from bulbs was prescribed for bronchitis and whooping cough.
 In the traditional Japanese medicine of kampo, wounds were treated with narcissus root and wheat flour paste; the plant, however, does not appear in the modern kampo herb list.

 There is also a long history of the use of Narcissus as a stimulant and to induce trance like states and hallucinations.
 Sophocles referred to the narcissus as the "Chaplet of the infernal Gods", a statement frequently wrongly attributed to Socrates (see Antiquity).